Overdraft fees can easily send you into a spiral that can be difficult to stop. It can cost you hundreds of dollars every year.

 Although balancing checkbooks may be a thing of the past for most people, you can still be proactive about what is in your accounts.

-You can do this by keeping a record of your direct deposits, automatic withdrawals, checks, and debit card transactions to let you know how much you really have available in your checking account at any one time.
+You can do this by keeping a record of your direct deposits, automatic withdrawals, checks, and debit card transactions to ensure your account balance has enough money and has sufficient funds for your needs.

 - You can do this the old-fashioned way using a check register, which comes with your checks.